Business Visas UK

 - You have invested an amount ranging from £50,000 to £200,000 into UK businesses, depending on the level of funds that underpinned your original application

-UK Visa Sponsorship for Employers
+UK Visa Sponsorship for Employers: Requirements for Hiring International Workers

 If you are running a business inside the UK and need to employ someone from outside the UK to work with you, you need to obtain a sponsor license.
 You can bypass the license requirement if you hire: